 About the Blog

 I started Books Without Any Pictures back in 2011 because my friends were tired of me ranting about books in bars.
 I needed a way to channel my creative energies, and a book review blog seemed like a perfect fit.
-More than two years later, I’m still here, and reviewing books has become my passion.
+More than three years later, I’m still here, and reviewing books has become my passion.

 My reviewing style has evolved over the years, but generally my goal is to take an informal approach to book reviewing.
 Most book reviews answer the question, “Does this book have literary merit?”
 My reviews answer the question, “Will I enjoy reading this book?”